awsdocs/amazon-redshift-management-guide/doc_source/working-with-clusters.md

 + Middle East \(Bahrain\) region: 13:00–21:00 UTC
 + South America \(São Paulo\) region: 19:00–03:00 UTC

-If a maintenance event is scheduled for a given week, it will start during the assigned 30 minute maintenance window\.
+If a maintenance event is scheduled for a given week, it starts during the assigned 30\-minute maintenance window\.
 While Amazon Redshift is performing maintenance, it terminates any queries or other operations that are in progress\.
-Most maintenance completes during the 30 minute maintenance window, but some maintenance tasks might continue running after the window closes\.
+Most maintenance completes during the 30\-minute maintenance window, but some maintenance tasks might continue running after the window closes\.
 If there are no maintenance tasks to perform during the scheduled maintenance window, your cluster continues to operate normally until the next scheduled maintenance window\.

 You can change the scheduled maintenance window by modifying the cluster, either programmatically or by using the Amazon Redshift console\.
 The window must be at least 30 minutes and not longer than 24 hours\.
 For more information, see [Managing Clusters Using the Console](managing-clusters-console.md)\.